 Personalize API Flow execution

-You can use the Personalize REST API flow execution service to run a flow for an experiment or experience.
+You can use the Personalize REST API flow execution service to run a flow for an interactive experiment or experience.
 You can do this over any web-based or mobile application, so you can personalize dynamic offers or content in real-time.
 For example, you can nudge the guest onto the next page or encourage them to add a product to their cart or order.

 Characteristics of the flow execution service: